 If you aren't planning to give birth at a hospital, your baby still needs to get screened.
-Ask your midwife if she can screen your baby for you.
+Ask your midwife if they can screen your baby for you.
 You can also take your baby to a hospital or clinic to get screened a few days after birth.
 To learn more:

 - See which screening tests are offered in your state

 - Contact your state health department and ask about required newborn screening

 Ask the doctor when you'll get your baby’s test results.
 Your baby may need to get some tests again after leaving the hospital, especially if you go home less than 24 hours after giving birth.